nealpalmer/UsbJoy/README.md

 **How to program pic16f1778 on UsbJoy usint PICKIT5 programmer:**
 - Disconnect the last 2 buttons (Yellow and white next to each other)
 - type "q1" on the uart to disable the 7,10,11 button communications
-- type "n0" to disable the neopixel functionality
 - Run the [Microchip IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide)
 - Load the project
 - Compile the project for production
-- Using PICKIT5: Use one of the current programmers pickit5 is probably preferred, and plug it into the 5-pin holes on the bottom side of the board.
+- Use one of the current PIC programmers (pickit5 is probably preferred), and plug it into the 5-pin holes on the bottom side of the board.
 And have the IDE program the device.
-- type "q0" on the uart to re-enable the last 2 button functionality
-- type "n10" to re-enable neopixel 0x10 led functionality (or change the number to your string length) **How to program pic16f1778 on UsbJoy using UsbJoy's USB connection:**
+- type "q0" on the uart to re-enable the last 2 button functionality **How to program pic16f1778 on UsbJoy using UsbJoy's USB connection:**
 - Disconnect buttons 7,10,11 (Green, White, Yellow) - they will interfere with the programming.
 - Connect UsbJoy to the Windows PC.
 - Figure out what com port (use Windows Device Manager) UsbJoy is using.
-- Run "program_pic.exe [filename].hex COM[#]"
+- Run "program_pic.exe usbjoy [filename].hex COM[#]"
 - Press and hold the button next to the rotary connector for the full programming time (about 15 seconds).
 If you forget this step, then you will receive a message "Error: couldn't find expected PIC CPU".
 - Wait for programming to complete.
 - Release the button.